Thermomix pizza dough: the easiest, possibly fastest way of making pizza at home. Enough to make two round or one large sheet pan pizza.

 - Spelt flour: either white spelt flour or a mixture of white and whole spelt flour.
 Again, a slightly breadier base, but you will like it.

-- A mix of spelt and wheat: I do this when I have rests of flour that need to be used; it tastes excellent, no one will ever guess that you just wanted to deal with some leftovers.
+- A mix of spelt and wheat: I do this when I have rests of flour that need to be used; it tastes excellent, and no one will ever guess that you just wanted to deal with some leftovers.

 - Instant yeast